VHellendoorn/vhellendoorn.github.io/index.md

 # Welcome!
 I am an Assistant Professor in computer science [at CMU](https://www.isri.cmu.edu/people/core-faculty/hellendoorn-vincent.html), where I build intelligent tools for software engineering.
 My work focuses on using machine learning for software engineering (commonly called ML4SE/AI4SE).
-I study how developers communicate their expectations when writing software, how we can learn from these effectively, and I identify downstream applications and build the corresponding tools that such models unlock.

 ## Research
 The goal of my work is to make safe, effective programming more accessible through intelligent software assistance tools.
 AI-based tools hold great promise for extracting _expertise_ from public data about software (on GitHub, StackOverflow, etc.) and presenting this in a timely fashion to help new and inexperienced developers.